ptrckqn/shadibeshai-website/src/pages/lab.md

         help-seeking behaviours of minority groups.
 She hopes to use this research towards the development of more inclusive practices in clinical psychology.
+    - title: Fereshteh Mehrabi
+      sub: Postdoctoral Fellow
+      image: /uploads/img_0792.jpg
+      body: Fereshteh is a postdoctoral fellow at the University of Regina.
+She is currently completing her Ph.D. degree in public health and health policy at the University of Montreal.
+Her research has focused on the impact of social isolation and loneliness on physical, mental, and cognitive health outcomes, particularly among frail older adults, and how cohort trends and social change affect later-life health profiles.
+She has expertise in the quantitative analysis of longitudinal data, including latent growth trajectories.
+As a postdoctoral fellow, she will be involved in research focused on improving the mental well-being of Indigenous communities through mindfulness-based interventions.
 alumni:
   title: Lab Alumni
   bio:
+    - title: Dr. Fereshteh Mehrabi
+      sub: Postdoctoral Fellow (2022-2023).
+      body: Dr. Mehrabi Completed her Ph.D. degree in public health and health policy at the University of Montreal.
+Her research has focused on the impact of social isolation and loneliness on physical, mental, and cognitive health outcomes, particularly among frail older adults, and how cohort trends and social change affect later-life health profiles.
+As a postdoctoral fellow, she was involved in creating a brief mindfulness-based intervention to improve the mental well-being of Indigenous students.
+      image: /uploads/img_0792.jpg
     - title: Sarah Gulash
       sub: Former Honours Student
       body: "Sarah Gulash (she/her) completed her BSc Honours degree in psychology